You Can't Change That

 "You Can't Change That" is a song by Raydio from their second studio album Rock On.
-Released as a single in 1979, it reached No.9 on the US Billboard Hot 100 chart and No.3 on the soul chart.
+Released as a single in 1979, it reached No. 9 on the US Billboard Hot 100 chart and No. 3 on the soul chart.

+The song was originally written for The Spinners who requested Ray to write a song for them.
+Eventually they declined the song and Raydio produced it for their own album.

 Critical reception

 Robert Hilburn of the Los Angeles Times called "You Can't Change That" a "good natured" tune that's one of "the album's high points".
 Craig Lytle of AllMusic also called the song "a laid-back yet very danceable track; it features the vocals of the mild-tempered Ray Parker Jr. and the distinctive tenor of Arnell Carmichael."
 Record World said it has a "a bit of a Spinners feel."